garethltm/obsibrain/COMPSCI367 - Artificial Intelligence/week08/Logic Programming.md

-When we are writing a program we are essentia
+When we are writing a program we are essentially writing the logic part